-As at September 30, 2013 the Company had cash of \$1,653,410 and working capital in the amount of \$1,440,632.
+As at September 30, 2014 the Company had cash of \$5,838,547 and working capital in the amount of \$5,490,211.
 These consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business operations for the foreseeable future.
 The Company's ability to continue as a going concern is dependent upon the ability of the Company to obtain the necessary financing to develop properties and to establish future profitable production.
 To date the Company has not earned significant revenues and is considered to be in the exploration stage.
 The Company's operations are funded from equity financings which are dependent upon many external factors and may be difficult to impossible to secure or raise when required.
 Management considers that the Company has sufficient financial resources to maintain its core operations and existing mineral resource interests for the next twelve months.
-The Company will require additional equity financing to continue significant exploration and drilling activities.
-In addition, the Company recognizes that exploration expenditures may change with ongoing results.
+The Company will require additional equity financing to continue exploration and drilling activities on its mineral property interests in Peru and to fund ongoing corporate and administrative costs.
 While the Company has been successful in securing financings in the past, there can be no assurance that it will be able to do so in the future.
-The consolidated financial statements do not reflect any adjustments related to conditions that occurred subsequent to September 30, 2013.